yuyoyuppe/PowerToys/doc/specs/Shared-hooks.md

 To minimize the performance impact on the machine only `runner` installs global hooks, passing the events to registered callbacks in each PowerToy module.

-When a PowerToy module is loaded, the `runner` calls the [`get_events()`](/src/modules/interface/powertoy_module_interface.h#L40) method to get a NULL-terminated array of NULL-terminated strings with the names of the events that the PowerToy wants to subcribe to.
+When a PowerToy module is loaded, the `runner` calls the [`get_events()`](/src/modules/interface/powertoy_module_interface.h#L40) method to get a NULL-terminated array of NULL-terminated strings with the names of the events that the PowerToy wants to subscribe to.
 A `const wchar_t*` string is provided for each of the event names.

 Events are signalled by the `runner` calling the [`signal_event(name, data)`](/src/modules/interface/powertoy_module_interface.h#L53) method of the PowerToy module.
 The `name` parameter contains the NULL-terminated name of the event.
 The `data` parameter and the method return value are specific for each event.